gustabihre7/gustabihre7/README.md

 - High test coverage with automated testing
 - Experiments, technical studies, and real-world best practices

-If you’d like to connect, collaborate, or have any questions, feel free to <a href="https://gustavobihre.com/">click here and send me an email</a> — or reach out on <a href="www.linkedin.com/in/ gustavo-bihre-44bbb8291
+If you’d like to connect, collaborate, or have any questions, feel free to <a href="https://gustavobihre.com/">click here and send me an email</a>.
-">LinkedIn</a>.
-I'm always open to good conversations and interesting opportunities.

 <h2> 🛠 &nbsp;Tech Stack</h2>
 <h3>💻 &nbsp;Front-end:</h3>